Adding aliases for usernames

 The username aliases are applied at the following levels:

 - User login to the web interface, client popup authentication, or release station login.

 - Print jobs arriving in the print queues under the alias name.

 Note: If you add “admin” as an aliased user, you may not be able to access the PaperCut Administration Console.

-If a username does not match in the alias file it’s assumed the user is a standard username.
+If a username does not match in the list of aliases it’s assumed the user is a standard username.
 If the user is new to the entire system it will be managed as a new user account and automatically created in PaperCut as per your new user rules defined under the groups section (group level initial user creation rules).
-For this reason you should take care to ensure your alias list is current and up-to-date.
+For this reason, you should take care to ensure your alias list is current and up-to-date.